Kent County Cricket Club: Kent Women

-The Kent Women cricket team plays in the London Championship and Women's Twenty20 Cup.
-The first recorded match by a Kent Women's team was in May 1935, with the team first appearing in the Women's Area Championship in 1980.
+Kent Women play in the Women's London Championship and the Women's Twenty20 Cup, usually on either the St Lawrence Ground or the County Ground in Beckenham.
+The first recorded match by a Kent Women's team was in May 1935, and they first appeared in the Women's Area Championship in 1980.
+The team is sponsored by Canterbury Christ Church University.